nuuuwan/news_lk3_data/README.md

 Colombo, Jan 20 (Daily Mirror) -  The Epidemiology Unit of the Health Ministry is conducting the Measles-Mumps-Rubella (MMR) Catch-up Immunization Programme across the island on January 20 and 21, targeting children aged between 9 months and 15 years.

 Globally and regionally, the recent COVID-19 pandemic has led to a decline in measles vaccination rates, resulting in a notable increase in measles cases.

+Compounding this challenge, Sri Lanka has been grappling with an imported measles outbreak since May 2023, with cases predominantly reported among vaccine refusal communities and partially vaccinated individuals (aged 9 months to 3 years).

+In response, the Epidemiology Unit initiated a nationwide MMR Catch-up Immunization Programme on January 6, specifically focusing on children who had missed their routine MMR vaccinations.
+The programme aims to ensure that children aged 9 months to 15 years have the opportunity to receive any missed routine MMR vaccinations.

 ...